 The I/O Psychology master’s program at UNC Charlotte is committed to social justice and inclusion, as is the department of Psychological Science to which we belong, and our University overall.
-To that end, please see our department’s social justice statement which includes both our philosophy as well as action steps we will be taking to review and revise our approaches and policies.
+To that end, please see our department’s social justice statement which includes both our philosophy as well as action steps we have been taking and will continue to take to review and revise our approaches and policies.
 Department's Social Justice Statement

 We admit new cohorts in the fall of even years.
 New classes will be accepted for Fall 2022, Fall 2024, etc. The application deadline for the Fall 2020 cohort has passed.